reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

    `Flye <https://github.com/fenderglass/Flye>`_ is a denovo genome assembler built for long reads (PacBio and ONT).
 It performs very well and is relatively fast and memory efficient, as far as denovo assemblers go.. ;-)
    Check out the installation instructions of Flye on their Github `page <https://github.com/fenderglass/Flye/blob/flye/docs/INSTALL.md>`_.

-   Write a ``Dockerfile`` and build an image for the Flye assembler running in Ubuntu 20.04.
+   Write a ``Dockerfile`` and build an image for the Flye assembler **(version 2.9)** running in Ubuntu 20.04.
 According to the installation `instructions <https://github.com/fenderglass/Flye/blob/flye/docs/INSTALL.md>`_ you could get it through conda or build it locally.
    Possible solutions can be found here:

    - `build <https://github.com/reslp/reproducibility-workshop/blob/main/additional-data/dockerfiles/flye.build.Dockerfile>`_